There is a fairly well established school of thought that a strong team will outperform a group of individuals fairly consistently.

 If you are the leader and hire the people to form a team then you have a head start, because they arrive into a situation where you are already the leader.

-If you are a peer of the team who gets promoted then you have some work to do ... and this is probably the toughest kind of situation.
+If you get promoted above your peers then you have some work to do... and this is probably the toughest kind of situation.

 If you are hired into a managerial position from an external source then you too, have some work to do and you can create a conscious plan to achieve this end.

 As I see it there are two routes to take...

 (1) you are the boss and the team can "get in line"; or

 (2) you can work at creating a team.